Replacing or Refurbishing an Existing Flat Roof For

 What gets replaced?

-If your flat roof is structurally sound, we can simply add a new waterproofing top layer.
+The good news is that all of the above issues can be resolved and If your flat roof is structurally sound, we can simply add a new waterproofing top layer as a bare minimum.

 We can do this with PVC Single-Ply, because it’s rigid enough to overlay without losing its shape.
-And, unlike other waterproofing systems, it expels any moisture that gets trapped below the membrane.
+And, unlike other waterproofing systems, it works like "gortex" any moisture that gets trapped below the membrane can evaporate out because it breathes.
 Leaving the underside dry, and posing no threat to the roof deck.

 This option is ideal for most customers, as it saves a lot of time and expense without compromising on quality or appearance.